1. Do skylights leak?

-Yes, VELUX offers optional solar night light for these units.
+Yes, VELUX offers optional solar night lights for these units.
 The nightlights hang inside the tunnel and illuminate when the sun is no longer present.
 The VELUX solar nightlights use technology like outdoor patio lights, a small solar panel on the front of the unit charges two batteries.
-These units carry a 90 Day product warranty and no installation warranty.
+These units carry a 90-day product warranty and no installation warranty.
 If the units are included with the Sun Tunnel installation the entire project qualifies for the 30% solar tax credit.

 8. Do skylight and Sun Tunnel projects require permits?

 Skylights and Sun Tunnels installed between, or over existing rafters are not structural changes and do not require permits.

 9. How long does it take to install a Sun Tunnel or complete a new skylight project?